Who We Are

 - to reduce the incidence of addiction, mental illness and emotional distress through education and coping strategies.

 Assist’s services are confidential.
-We do not disclose personal information about people using our services.
+We do not disclose or share any personal information about people using our services.

-One of the largest barriers to lawyers and students seeking help is stigma.
+Stigma is one of the largest barriers to lawyers and students seeking help.
 Research shows that lawyers are reluctant to ask for help because they fear professional and personal consequences if others found out.

-We believe that mental health and substance use issues are treatable illnesses and not moral failures and that educating the legal profession and larger community (potential clients) is key to breaking down stigma.
+Mental health and substance use issues are treatable illnesses and not moral failures.
+Educating the legal profession and larger community (including potential clients) is key to breaking down stigma.

-The sheer numbers of lawyers seeking assistance is among the most powerful anti-stigma tools we have.
-In 2019 alone, more than 10% of Alberta lawyers accessed professional counselling through Assist including more than one-quarter of articling students and one-third of law students.
+The sheer number of lawyers seeking assistance is among the most powerful anti-stigma tools we have.
+Annually, 7-10% of Alberta lawyers accessed professional counselling through Assist.
 Lawyers facing mental health and substance use issues should not feel alone because they are not alone.
-Assist is here to help them and to normalize help-seeking from appropriate sources.
+Assist is here to help and to normalize help-seeking from appropriate sources.

-Assist will be celebrating 25 years as an incorporated society with a mandate to help lawyers in Alberta in March of 2021.
+In March of 2021, Assist celebrated 25 years as an incorporated society with a mandate to help lawyers in Alberta.

 In 2007, Assist was qualified as a charitable organization for the purposes of the Income Tax Act (Canada).
 This means that we can issue tax receipts to Canadians who donate funds to support our work.